nickeblewis/www-nicklewis-blog-astro/src/pages/posts/a-walk-around-silchester.md

 ![](/images/_DSC1867.jpeg)
 The berries were looking plentiful but we've had no rain for a long time, so they may not be any good for human consumption this year.
 More for the wildlife I guess?
 ![](/images/_DSC1868.jpeg)
+I was fascinated by the sign here for the [Camino Ingles](https://caminoways.com/camino-ingles/) which is a long distance pilgrimage route to Santiago de Compostela in Spain.
+I've long been fascinated by this, long before there have been two celebrity shows on British TV in connection with it.
 ![](/images/_DSC1884.jpeg)
+I was having some trouble taking photos handheld in the shady wooded section of my walk.
+Maybe my camera is playing up or was it just the craftsman blaming his tools.
+Anyway I cranked up the ISO a tad and grabbed some pictures of the wall from it's base.
+You can see the blend of materials here, stone, flint and some sand for the mortar.
+The reason for this would have been because both the Romans and the Iron age tribe worked together in developing the town and it's defensive wall.
 ![](/images/_DSC1888.jpeg)

 ![](/images/_DSC1890.jpeg)
+This photo is a bit naff, but I took it to try an show the ditch, which 2000 or so years ago would have been about another 2 feet deeper.
+This follows the walls circumference, I believe the whole way around, most definitely a big proportion of it.
 ![](/images/_DSC1904.jpeg)
+The old tree growing out through the wall.
+Q: Is the tree as old as the wall?
+A: I don't know lol!
 ![](/images/_DSC1908.jpeg)

 ![](/images/_DSC1910.jpeg)